george-hawkins/mjx-donkey-car/README.md

 ESP32 MAV telemetry
 -------------------

+**TLDR;** use either the [WeAct ESP32-D0WD-V3](https://www.aliexpress.com/item/1005005645111663.html) or the [UnexpectedMaker TinyPico](https://www.adafruit.com/product/5028).
+Don't bother trying non-ESP32 classic boards like the S3 or C3.
+It'd be nice if the WeAct board had an LED (like nearly every other board) but it doesn't seem to have even a power LED.

+TODO: try using [remote developer tools for Android](https://stackoverflow.com/a/37256485/245602) to work out why my Google Pixel won't load the DroneBridge UI (but it works fine-ish - see note elsewhere on combining UI into single page - with macOS).

 **Question:** is a telemetry modules of any sort required if the companion computer is going to talk to the base station via WiFi?
 I suspect not - see this [video](https://www.youtube.com/watch?v=DGAB34fJQFc0) and see MAVProxy [here](https://ardupilot.org/dev/docs/raspberry-pi-via-mavlink.html) (see end of page for how to use with Mission Planner) or [APSync](https://ardupilot.org/dev/docs/apsync-intro.html) (the ArduPilot version is no longer supported and the MAVProxy link actually suggests using this [updated version](https://github.com/stephendade/apsync-Kakute) instead).

 Traditionally, Holybro [SiK telemetry radios](https://holybro.com/products/sik-telemetry-radio-v3) have been used for a wireless connection between laptop and drone/rover.